< Back to the Polytechnique Montréal portal

 Long-term fluorescence hyperspectral imaging of on-chip treated co-culture tumour spheroids to follow clonal evolution

-Amélie St-Georges-Robillard, Maxime Cahuzac, Benjamin Péant, Hubert Fleury, Muhammad Abdul Lateef, Alexis Ricard, Alexandre Sauriol, Frédéric Leblond, Anne-Marie Mes-Masson et Thomas Gervais
+Amélie St-Georges-Robillard, Maxime Cahuzac, Benjamin Péant, Hubert Fleury, Muhammad Abdul Lateef, Alexis Ricard, Alexandre Sauriol, Frédéric Leblond, Anne-Marie Mes-Masson and Thomas Gervais

 [img]